TobyHFerguson/redislabs-docs/content/rs/installing-upgrading/configuring/mdns.md

 name]({{< relref "/rs/installing-upgrading/configuring/cluster-name-dns-connection-management/_index.md" >}}),
 make sure that the configurations and prerequisites, which are required for resolving databases' endpoints, are met.
-These configurations and perquisites are needed on the client machines, as well as on the machines you are using as Redis Enterprise Software (RS) nodes if you are using the [Replica of]({{< relref "/rs/administering/active-passive.md" >}})
+These configurations and prerequisites are needed on the client machines, as well as on the machines you are using as Redis Enterprise Software (RS) nodes if you are using the [Replica of]({{< relref "/rs/administering/active-passive.md" >}})